jainadibu/ICOR/README.md

 To run ICOR, users may either simply run the packaged ICOR project, or in order to perform high-throughput analysis, get accuracy statistics, or replicate the work done, the MATLAB run option is available.
 Both are detailed below.

 # Packaged, ready-to-go ICOR project (RECOMMENDED)
-1. Download ICORInstaller from "Packaged Execution/" *this installer is unfortunately slow as MATLAB requires its runtime to be installed from the Web (~800 MB)*
+1. Download ICORInstaller from "Final Project ICOR/Code/Packaged Execution/" *this installer is unfortunately slow as MATLAB requires its runtime to be installed from the Web (~800 MB)*
 2. Once the ICOR App installs, run the newly installed app as an administrator.
 It may take a few minutes to launch, especially on first run.
 3. Press the Import .FASTA button and import your fasta file.
 There is a sample fasta included called testfasta.fasta in ICOR/application.
    3a.
 Alternatively, copy & paste the amino acid sequence into the textbox in the ICOR app or toggle the Demo FASTA toggle (optimizes a     THR Operon Leader Peptide)